 The Legal Practice Board (LPB) has statutory responsibility for regulation of all legal practitioners in Western Australia.
-The Legal Profession Complaints Committee (LPCC), which deals with professional complaints and discipline, is an independent statutory committee of the LPB.
+The Legal Services and Complaints Committee (LSCC), which deals with professional complaints and discipline, is an independent statutory committee of the LPB.

-A complaint against any legal practitioner, including a barrister, can be made to the LPCC.
+A complaint against any legal practitioner, including a barrister, can be made to the LSCC.

 111 St George’s Terrace